geodynamics/aspect/benchmarks/operator_splitting/doc/operator_splitting.md

 ([benchmarks/operator_splitting/exponential_decay/exponential_decay.cc]).
 As
-we split the time-stepping of advection and reactions, there are now two different time steps in the model: We control the advection time step using the &lsquo;Maximum time step&rsquo; parameter (as the velocity is essentially 0, we can not use the CFL number), and we set the reaction time step using the &lsquo;Reaction time step&rsquo; parameter.
+we split the time-stepping of advection and reactions, there are now two different time steps in the model: We control the advection time step using the 'Maximum time step' parameter (as the velocity is essentially 0, we can not use the CFL number), and we set the reaction time step using the 'Reaction time step' parameter.

 ``` prmfile
 ```